Injury Prevention for your Pre- and Post-Workout Routine

 Therapy Gun

 If you are a competitive athlete or someone who does high-intensity workouts, such as CrossFit, a Therapy gun may be a good option for you.
-A therapy gun helps to work deep into the tissues to prevent cramping or seizing of muscle groups at a deep level.
+A therapy gun helps to work deep into the tissues to prevent cramping or seizing of muscle groups.
 Much like your pre-workout stretching routine, a therapy gun helps to release tension held in the muscles.

 Ice and Heat

 Ice and heat are some of the best tools for treating injuries.
-Traditional icepacks and heating pads are great.
+Traditional icepacks and heating pads work well.
 When used correctly they help reduce healing time and relieve pain.
-Always consult with your doctor, physical therapist, trainer, or chiropractor before using ice and heat as their uses can vary depending on your injury.
+Always consult your doctor, physical therapist, trainer, or chiropractor before using ice and heat as their uses can vary depending on your injury.

 Rest Days